Chart Color Schemes

 Miller is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Miller scores highly on cultural diversity, with 39.3% of its population born overseas and 52.6% speaking a language other than English at home.
-The dominant religion in Miller is Christianity, comprising 43.5%.
+The main religion in Miller is Christianity, comprising 43.5% of the population.
 However, Islam is overrepresented, making up 26.5%, substantially higher than the Greater Sydney average of 12.9%.

 Frequently Asked Questions - Diversity